seidels/sciphy-materials/figure_5/README.md

 ## Generate alignments

+*Please note that the data will only be made publicly available upon publication.* In the meantime, we are sharing empty placeholder files, such as `processed_data/cell_by_tape.RDS`, to demonstrate the structure of the data pipeline.

 To generate the alignment underlying the analyses, run the `run.sh` executing the data preprocessing pipeline to be found in  `./processing_scripts/`.

 ## Supplemental figures